What is hospice residence?

 For details directions and a map visit our CONTACT page.

 What region does the hospice serve?

-Rotary Hospice Stratford Perth serves all residents of Huron Perth and Area.
+Rotary Hospice Stratford Perth serves all residents of Huron Perth and the Area.

-Why do we need a residential hospice in this area?
+Why do we need a hospice residence in this area?

 Currently, none of the Huron Perth Healthcare Alliance hospitals have a palliative care ward, but each provides palliative care in regular hospital beds.
 There are several community hospices outside our region, but our community deserves another choice for end-of-life care that is close to home.